The Ultimate Guide to Transitioning from Methadone to Buprenorphine

 Beginning buprenorphine always requires a short period of abstinence from opioids.
 If you take it while another opioid is still filling your receptors, it will throw you into a state of precipitated withdrawal.
 Essentially, you’ll feel like three days of withdrawal were condensed into a few hours.
 That’s why you have to wait until you are in withdrawal before taking it.
 When it comes to methadone, not only is it a full opioid agonist, it is also a long-acting opioid.
 This means that it will stay in your system for a long time, in some cases up to a week or longer.

 If you want to switch from methadone to buprenorphine, most clinics advise that you taper down to as low a dose as possible before making the switch—at least 30 milligrams.
 Workit’s policy also reflects this recommendation; if you’re transferring from a methadone provider or have methadone in your system because you were purchasing it on the street, you have to taper down to at least 30 mg before beginning buprenorphine treatment.
-In this post from At Forum, SAMHSA Medical Advisor Anthony Campbell notes that some patients may need to taper to an even lower dose.
+In a post from At Forum, SAMHSA Medical Advisor Anthony Campbell notes that some patients may need to taper to an even lower dose.
 This can be frustrating for patients on high doses of methadone because tapering comfortably can take several months to a year (or longer) depending on your dose and how well you tolerate the decrease.
 If you are in this position, it’s important to exercise patience.
 Trying to decrease your dose too quickly will only increase your likelihood of relapse, and cause you unnecessary discomfort.

 Essentially, you’ll need to get well enough below your therapeutic dose of methadone to begin to experience withdrawal within 24 to 48 hours.
 It is important that, if you’re a patient, you work with your clinicians to measure your withdrawal symptoms accurately using the Clinical Opioid Withdrawal Scale (COWS).
 This checklist of symptoms can help you determine how severe your withdrawals are, and whether it is safe to take your first dose of buprenorphine.
 Work It advises that, when switching from methadone to buprenorphine, you should be scoring a 12 or higher using COWS.